MCotocel/nixdots/hosts/readme.md

 - Lenovo Legion 5
 - Runs NixOS
-- Used mostly for gaming and dabbling with AI
+- Used mostly for gaming and dabbling with LLMs